Julie-Steele/Julie-Steele.github.io/goals-and-challenges.md

 - 2 hours of research/day for 1 week (11/19)
 - Run every other day for 2 weeks (11/18)
   - Running at the front is worlds different from the back mentally for me for some reason
-- Must touch phone for 5 mississippi before clicking on for 1 week (11/26)
+- Must touch phone for 5 Mississippi before clicking on for 1 week (11/26)
   - arghhh the dopamine

 ## Current Ongoing